butteff/is_dark_ruby_gem/README.md

 3. is Imagick pixel from a blob dark by coordinates:
 `IsDark.magick_pixel_from_blob(x, y, blob)`

-4. is Imagick area from a blob dark (by coordinates of a dot + width and height from the dot) [it takes few more pixels in the area to have an analitics]
+4. is Imagick area from a blob dark (by coordinates of a dot + width and height from the dot) it takes few more pixels in the area to have an analitics

 `IsDark.magick_area_from_blob(x, y, blob, height, width)`

-where height is from top (y) to down width is from left (x) to right
+where height is from top (y) to down; width is from left (x) to right